Proteodes carnifex

-Proteodes carnifex (also known as the Mountain Beech Flat Moth) is a species of moth in the family Depressariidae.
+Proteodes carnifex (also known as the mountain beech flat moth) is a species of moth in the family Depressariidae.
 It is endemic to New Zealand.
 Both the larvae and the adults of this species are variable in appearance.
 However the adults are normally easily identified as the outline is characteristic and the size is consistent.
 In appearance, adult moths mimic the leaves of their larval host plants.
 This species has been found near Wellington in the North Island, the tableland of Mount Arthur, in the Canterbury region, Arthur's Pass and at Lake Wakatipu in the South Island.
-The larval hosts of this species are southern beech trees particularly Nothofagus solandri var. solandari (black beech) and Nothofagus solandri var. cliffortioides (mountain beech) but larvae have also been found on Nothofagus fusca, Nothofagus truncata and Nothofagus menziesii.
+The larval hosts of this species are southern beech trees, particularly black beech (Nothofagus solandri) and mountain beech (Nothofagus cliffortioides) but larvae have also been found on red beech (Nothofagus fusca), hard beech (Nothofagus truncata) and silver beech (Nothofagus menziesii).
 The female moth deposits her eggs individually on the underside of native beech tree leaves.
 Once hatched the larvae feed on those leaves through winter and spring and then pupate in January.
 The adult moth emerges from the pupa after fourteen days and is on the wing from January until April.
 They are day flying moths and are not attracted to light.
 Various insects parasitise the larvae of this moth including several species of wasp as well as flies including the endemic fly, Pales funesta.